adscorp100/mdhomecarebuild/src/content/blog/how-much-does-respite-care-cost-per-day-ndis.md

 ### NDIS Funded Respite: Eligibility Requirements
 To access respite care for NDIS participants, it must be included in the participant's NDIS plan.
 The plan should outline the need for respite, and funding is allocated based on individual circumstances.
 Evidence to support inclusion may include demonstrating that respite care reduces future support needs, maintains functional capacity, enhances independence, or increases community participation.
 Consulting with an NDIS support coordinator can help determine eligibility and ensure respite care is appropriately funded.

+If you need to request changes to your NDIS plan to include respite care, our guide on [How to Request NDIS Plan Reviews for Better Support](/blog/how-to-request-ndis-plan-reviews-better-support/) provides step-by-step instructions for the review process.

 ### NDIS Respite Care Costs: Price Structure and Variability
 How much is respite care under NDIS is not fixed and varies based on several factors, as outlined in the NDIS price guide 2025.
 These factors include: